omakoto/keyremapper-rs/README.md

    I can never figure out how to easily do it.

-## Does to support creating different mappings for different apps?
+## Does it support creating different mappings for different apps?

 The previous version written in Python (https://github.com/omakoto/key-remapper) supported it using libwnck.